Action 52

-Action 52 is an unlicensed multicart video game compilation developed by Active Enterprises for the Nintendo Entertainment System and by FarSight Technologies for the Sega Genesis.
-The NES version was released in 1992, followed by the Genesis version in 1993.
-The multicart consists of 52 games in a variety of genres, mostly scrolling shooters and platformers.
-The "featured" game is The Cheetahmen, which was part of Active's failed attempt to create a franchise similar to the Teenage Mutant Ninja Turtles.
+Action 52 is an unlicensed multicart video game compilation developed by Active Enterprises for the Nintendo Entertainment System in 1992 and by FarSight Technologies for the Sega Genesis in 1993.
+It consists of 52 games in a variety of genres, mostly scrolling shooters and platformers.
+The games include The Cheetahmen, which was part of Active's failed attempt to create a franchise similar to the Teenage Mutant Ninja Turtles.
+It initially retailed for the comparatively high price of US$199.

 The NES version of Action 52 sold poorly and became infamous among gamers for the poor quality and functionality of its games; it is often considered to be one of the worst video games of all time.
-The Genesis version is widely considered superior, though still of subpar quality.
+The Genesis version, although considered an improvement, was also negatively received.
 Many video game collectors value Action 52 for its notoriety and rarity.
-It initially retailed for the comparatively high price of US$199.